zodb/relstorage/README.txt

   ``--clear``
     Clears all data from the destination storage before copying.
 Use this only if you are certain the destination has no useful data.
+    Currently only works when the destination is a RelStorage instance.

   ``--dry-run``
     Opens both storages and analyzes what would be copied, but does not actually copy.

-  ``--verbose``
-    List the transactions and objects as they are copied.
-This is very verbose.

 Migrating to a new version of RelStorage